HISPlayer/Unity_Video_Player/README.md

 ## :rocket: Upload and Host your videos with HISPlayer: :rocket:

-> HISPlayer includes now the option to upload and host your videos that can be streamed using our Unity Player SDK into Unity.
-Need to convert your video files on your computer into HLS and DASH streams for multi-platform delivery? **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
+> HISPlayer now includes the option to upload and host video files, converting them into HLS and DASH streaming URLs.
+You can stream all these videos using our Unity Player SDK into the Unity app. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
 > If you use the HISPlayer Video Hosting Platform, you can get our Unity Video Player for FREE.
 It allows you to host videos directly from the **Unity Editor**, **[contact us to get more info about it](https://hisplayer.com/contact-unity3d-video-upload-hosting/).**
 >